Bruce David Klein

-Bruce David Klein is a producer, director, and writer of television, film, and digital entertainment.
+Bruce David Klein is an Emmy-nominated producer, director, and writer of television, film, and digital entertainment.
 He is the founder of Atlas Media Corp. and serves as its president and executive producer.

 On the television front, Klein was an early innovator in cable programming, responsible for series such as Dr. G: Medical Examiner (for Discovery Health/TLC), Breaking Vegas and History's Lost & Found (for The History Channel), It Could Happen Tomorrow (The Weather Channel), Factory Floor (National Geographic Channel), and Top 5 and Behind The Bash with Giada DeLaurentiis (Food Network).
 More recently, he has been responsible for producing and/or executive producing hundreds of hours of television including 5 Star Secrets and Hotel Impossible (in its 8th season for Travel Channel), Playing with Fire (E!), Epic Win (MTV), Stalked: Someone's Watching, and The Mind of a Murderer (Investigation Discovery), Brainwashed and Alien Invasion: Are We Ready?
 (Discovery Channel), Phowned!
 (Spike TV), Mary Knows Best (SyFy), Big Brian: The Fortune Seller (TruTV), and What History Forgot (AHC).

 On the theatrical documentary front, Klein directed Meat Loaf: In Search of Paradise (2008) and produced Robert Blecker Wants Me Dead.
 He also co-wrote and directed the independent film The Stranger, starring William Atherton and Roxana Zal.

-In 2011, Klein wrote and directed the TV movie Who Killed Chandra Levy? for TLC.